kubewarden/kubewarden.io/content/blog/2022/07/psp-migration-script.md

 ```

 If users want to inspect the policies before applying, it's possible to redirect
-the content to a file or review it directly in the console
+the content to a file or review it directly on the console.

 ```console
 $ ./psp-to-kubewarden > policies.yaml